 PO Box 925, Galveston, Texas 77553

-Any child aged 0 – 21 who lives in Galveston County is eligible for Teen Health Center services, even if they are not a student.
-Children under age 18 must have a signed parental consent form to be seen for any of our services, but once that consent is on file for that year the student can come into one of our clinics at any time.
-Patients over 18 can sign their own consent form.
+Youth aged aged 0 – 21 who live in Galveston or attend Galveston schools are eligible for Teen Health Center services.
+Children under age 18 must have a signed parental consent form to be seen for any of our services, but once consent is on file for that year the student can come into one of our clinics at any time.
+Patients over 18 may sign their own consent form.

 Medical and Mental Health Care Providers